#1 Reason Why Kids Complain – How resistance breeds anxiety

 Jodi Aman | TEDxWilmington

-Why Kids Complain
+First, Understand Why Kids Complain

-Brains have two jobs.
-1. To survive/thrive. and 2.
-To conserve calories.
+Brains have two jobs: 1. to survive/thrive, and 2. to conserve calories.
 This means we quickly assess anything we come across to see if it is for our survival or if it will help us thrive in life.
 If so, we prioritize that as important.

 On the other hand, if we don’t assess something as helping us with surviving and thriving, then, we’ll experience biological, mental and emotional RESISTANCE to expend calories to do, read, engage or otherwise give any attention to it.
 It is biological.
 Our bodies want to save calories in case there is a food shortage.